Cryopreservation of mammalian cell lines video protocol

 Cells should generally be thawed as quickly as possible, above room temperature as a slow thawing process can damage cells.

-The freezing media contains essential cryoprotection agents, such as dimethyl sulfoxide (DMSO), to prevent the formation of intracellular and extracellular ice crystals that could damage the cell membrane and components.
-DMSO does have the drawback of being cytotoxic, and therefore cells should be thawed at a speed faster than is possible at room temperature in order to facilitate the quick dilution and removal of DMSO from the immediate environment of the cells.
+The freezing media contains essential cryoprotection agents, such as DMSO, to prevent the formation of intracellular and extracellular ice crystals that could damage the cell membrane and components.
+DMSO does have the drawback of being cytotoxic, and therefore, cells should be thawed at a speed faster than is possible at room temperature in order to facilitate the quick dilution and removal of DMSO from the immediate environment of the cells.

-The slow freezing process (-1ºC per minute) also helps prevent the formation of intracellular ice crystals by allowing sufficient efflux of water before freezing.
-Thawing the cells quickly serves the further purpose of preventing any crystals that have formed during the freezing process from damaging the cell membrane or components.
+The slow freezing process (-1ºC per minute) also helps prevent the formation of intracellular ice crystals by allowing sufficient water efflux before freezing.
+Thawing the cells quickly also prevents any crystals that have formed during the freezing process from damaging the cell membrane or components.

 Using a pipette transfer the contents of the vial into a 15 mL Falcon tube containing about 10 mL of pre-warmed culture media.

-Centrifuge at 300 x g for 5 minutes, discard supernatant and resuspend in the appropriate amount of cell culture media.
+Centrifuge at 300 x g for 5 min, discard the supernatant, and resuspend in the appropriate amount of cell culture media.

 - Then transfer into a 37°C incubator.